0xEE00/help/Adriatic/SalesDocuments.md

 This topic describes the sales reports in Business Central that must meet local legislation.
 Each country has obligatory fields that must be printed on sales documents.

+## Report Selection

+To use new reports, you need to change report numbers on Report Selection page.
+1. Open page Report Selection - Sales.
+2. Choose option Invoice on field Usage.
+Enter Report ID 13062751 to print Sales Invoice with additional data.
+3. Choose option Credit Memo on field Usage.
+Enter Report ID 13062752 to print Sales Credit Memo with additional data.
+3. Choose option Shipment on field Usage.
+Enter Report ID 13062753 to print Shipment with additional data.

 ## Print Sales Invoice

 1. Open Posted Sales Invoice.